ziad-saab/decodemtl-website/README.md

-# DecodeMTL WordPress Frontend
+# DecodeMTL Website

-This project is the front-end portion of DecodeMTL's site.
-It talks to a WordPress API and generates pages using a React-based stack.
+This is DecodeMTL's site.
+It is an isomorphic javascript project which renders React views on the server to serve to the client.

 ## Overview of technologies

-In no particular order, the front-end makes use of the following technologies.
-They have not only been chosen for their universality -- they do have to run on the browser and in Node -- but also for their excellence at doing what they do:
+In no particular order, this website makes use of the following technologies.
+They have not only been chosen for their universality -- they do have to run on the browser and in Node (server) -- but also for their excellence at doing what they do:

 * [react](https://facebook.github.io/react/) for its awesome view library
 * [react-router](https://github.com/reactjs/react-router) for URL-based routing